wzy1997zn/ANU-puzzle-game/README.md

 Each piece can be **rotated** at 90 degree increments, allowing for 4 different **orientations**.
 The following illustration shows all 40 possible combinations of the 10 pieces and 4 orientations.
+(Yellow dots indicate the point of reference for the piece's location, described below).

 <img src="assets/all_pieces.png">